 “There’s ketchup on your shirt,” I said.

 She looked down and a swift “Scheisse!” escaped her mouth.
 As she scrubbed the stain clean with a napkin I stepped towards her and held her head up.
 I could see that she had been crying.
-Was it the first time, maybe?
-No, she had cried at our wedding.
+Was it the first time?
+No, she had cried in our wedding.
 But who wouldn’t cry on their wedding day, anyway?
 Well, Huda, maybe.

 I kissed her on the mouth, she didn’t kiss me back.
-I kissed her again, and again, before I felt her lips trembler and part.
+I kissed her again, and again, before I felt her lips tremble and part.
 I bit her lower lip, she bit mine harder.
 Something exploded inside me.
-I picked her up and I laid her on the dining table.
+I picked her up and laid her on the dining table.
 I took her leather boots off, unbuckled her belt, dragged down her blue jeans.
 I pulled her up so she sat straight, she wrapped her legs around me, moved her tongue in a circular motion inside my ear.
 I moaned as I undid my pants.
 And then I fucked her.
 I fucked her like there was nothing else in the world, like we were dying in a minute, like we were to live forever, like we were gods, like we were earthlings, like we had just met, like we had been together a thousand years.
-I’d been avoiding her eyes because I didn’t want her to start thinking, but then her eyes caught mine and she smiled, and I was grateful – a weight was lifted off my shoulder.
+Her eyes caught mine and she smiled, and I was grateful; a weight was lifted off my shoulder.
 She smiled, and I came.

-She kissed me hard on the mouth, and we both drifted into sleep.
+She kissed me hard on the mouth, then we both drifted into sleep.